How to Use Rit DyeMore Synthetic Dye

 The Minky dyed a medium purple and also kept its soft feel.
 This Minky has a raised dot pattern that started to disappear due to the high temperatures.

 The fleece and felt dyed a light purple.
 If we had left them in the dye past 30 minutes, they may have retained the color better.
-Before they were rinsed, they appeared more of a medium purple, but some of the color washed out because it takes longer for these fabric to fully absorb the color.
+Before they were rinsed, they appeared more of a medium purple, but some of the color washed out because it takes longer for these fabrics to fully absorb the color.
 They were the thickest fabrics.

 Polyester Blends